ondrejbudai/image-builder-definitions/README.md

 ### `manifest.jsonnet`
-Contains a function that takes a blueprint, and "sources" as its arguments, and returns an osbuild manifest.
+Contains a function that takes a request, an image (see `image.jsonnet`), and "sources" as its arguments, and returns an osbuild manifest.

 "Sources" are currently an object with one key `org.osbuild.rpm`.
 This inner object contains two keys:
 - `refs` - an object of string lists, its keys correspons to `packages` as defined in `image.jsonnet`.
 The format of the individual items are osbuild input references.
 Thus, you can pass this object to inputs of an org.osbuild.rpm stage.